Introduction to Bacon & the Art of Living

 There are several open spaces provided in the city to act as recreation areas and market squares.
 In the middle of the city is the principal, large market square.

 This square is my final destination when I travel to Johannesburg.
 The square is filled each morning with ox wagons loaded with produce from the Transvaal, the Cape Colony, Natal, and the Free State, sold to the highest bidder.
-In the center of the square is a large brick building, 100 feet wide and 200 feet long, the market house proper.
+In the centre of the square is a large brick building, 100 feet wide and 200 feet long, the market house proper.
 It is surrounded completely by coffee stalls.
 (3)

 We met in the stately Mounts Bay Hotel in Pritchard Street.
 (4) At the hotel’s bar, time and chance overtook ability, as Solomon would have it, and we met an old spice trader from Copenhagen.
 He drank a copious amount of beer, even at midday, while always smoking his pipe.